jsteemann/liblouse/README.md

 them.
 However, it will only produce meaningful output (stacktraces) if the executable is compiled with debug symbols.
-For reporting memory leaks, louse also requires the executable to terminate regulary and call the regular exit handlers on shutdown.
+For reporting memory leaks, louse also requires the executable to terminate regularly and call the regular exit handlers on shutdown.
+Some executables cannot be monitored with louse.
+It may fail for executables that fork and execute other programs.

 Due its very limited scope, louse is often much faster than Valgrind.